GKcodebase/Genai-bootcamp-2025/lang-portal/TechSpec/backed-flask-api-techspec.md

 ## Technical Requirements

-- The backend will be built using python
+- The backend will be built using Python
 - The database will be SQLite3
-- The API will be built using fast-api
+- The API will be built using FastAPI
 - The API will always return JSON
-- There will no authentication or authorization
+- There will be no authentication or authorization
-- Everything be treated as a single user
+- Everything will be treated as a single user
-- I want to deploy this app as docker.
+- The app will be deployed as a Docker container

 ## Directory Structure